chaoss/wg-metrics-models/metrics-model-libs/project_engagement/definition/project_engagement.md

 - [Issues Closed](https://chaoss.community/?p=3633)
 closed_issues_count: Issues closed are those that changed to state closed during a certain period.

-- Issues Updated
-updated_issues_count: Issues updated are those that updated during a certain period.

-- Issue Comments
-issue_comment_frequency: Projects discuss how they are fixing bugs, or adding new features, in tickets in the issue tracking system.
-Each of these tickets (issues) are opened (submitted) by a certain person, and are later commented and annotated by many others.

 - [Organizational Diversity](https://chaoss.community/?p=3464)
 org_count: Organizational diversity expresses how many different organizations are involved in a project and how involved different organizations are compared to one another.

 - [Review Cycle Duration within a Change Request](https://chaoss.community/?p=3445)
 code_review_frequency: A change request is based on one or more review cycles.
 Within a review cycle, one or more reviewers can provide feedback on a proposed contribution.
 The duration of a review cycle, or the time between each new iteration of the contribution, is the basis of this metric.

-- Meeting Count
-meeting_count:Count of meeting attendee  during the year
-maintainer_count: Count of maintainer during the year.
-How many maintainers have been making contributions to the project.

 # Data Insights